bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

 Although this information can often be extracted from the iEEG recording, listing it in a simple `.tsv` document makes it easy to browse or search (e.g., searching for recordings with a sampling frequency of >=1000 Hz).
-Hence, the Channels file is RECOMMENDED.
+Hence, the channels.tsv is RECOMMENDED.
 The two required columns are channel `name` and `type`.
 Channels SHOULD appear in the table in the same order they do in the iEEG data file.